NAGIREDDY-GARI-TEJA/image-classifier/README.md

 -This project is an image classifier built using deep learning techniques to classify images into different categories.
 -It utilizes convolutional neural networks (CNNs) for feature extraction and classification.
--The classifier can be trained on a dataset of images and then used to predict the categories of new unseen images.
+-The classifier can be trained on a dataset of images and then used to predict the categories of new unseen im